=Revamped: November 7, 2015= My new notes are in bold

 "So this Drizzt wasn't really hurting her?"
 Mallik asked.

 "No, not at all," Valkyrie said.
-"It seems that he has helped her, and found a spot in her heart."
+"He helped her and has found a spot in her heart."
 She smiled.
 "Drizzt doesn't seem like other drow at all."

 "Curious!"
 Simon exclaimed.
-"A willfull separation from culture.
+"A willing separation from culture.
 Interesting!"

 Lillyn stopped in her fluttering to land on Mallik's blonde hair.
+The generous warmth of the fire made him remove his turban.
 "Ah, nothing like some marshmallows to roast over the fire," she said, holding out a stick with very tiny blue marshmallows skewered on.

 "I'd like some marshmallows too," Mallik said thoughtfully.
 "Where did you get them?"